Third man charged in cold-case murder of hip-hop icon Jam Master Jay in Queens

 The feds unsealed an indictment against Jay Bryant, a 49-year-old ex-con with a violent criminal history, placing him inside the Run-DMC icon’s Queens music studio the day of the fatal shooting.

-Bryant’s arrest comes as two other men, Ronald “Tinard” Washington and Karl Jordan Jr., await a January 2024 trial in Brooklyn Federal Court for the slaying.
+Bryant’s arrest comes as two other men, Ronald “Tinard” Washington and Karl Jordan Jr., await a January 2024 trial in Brooklyn Federal Court in the slaying.

-According to court filings, Bryant was seen entering Jay’s Merrick Blvd. studio in Jamaica, Queens, on Oct.
-30, 2002 and his DNA was found on a piece of clothing left behind at the scene.
+According to court filings, Bryant was seen entering Jay’s Merrick Boulevard studio in Jamaica, Queens, on Oct.
+30, 2002, and his DNA was found on a piece of clothing left behind at the scene.

 Bryant would later admit to the shooting, though court filings don’t say to whom he made this admission.
 Prosecutors don’t believe he was the triggerman.